hsiangwei0903/Fine-Grained-Object-Recognition/README.md

 `Checkerboard` contains images taken by a Wyze Cam v3.
 Run `calibrate.py` from within that folder to obtain the camera's parameters K and D.

 Use these parameters in `undistort.py` to undistort images taken by the Wyze Cam v3.
+The file currently contains the correct parameters for the Wyze Cam v3.

 ## Image data

 We used image data of the dog breeds in `stdogs25-classes.txt`for training and evaluating.
 The corresponding folders in the Stanford Dogs dataset were used for training.
 We curated 3 custom datasets for testing.
+The dataset is available at https://drive.google.com/drive/folders/1GbegJxFDZHp0NiN0bq9VngtMXo9Vjaoi?usp=sharing

 ## Installation